 If you’re new to PR pitches, you’ll want to follow the best practices available out there.
 Usually, after having done your research, you should look at a general media pitch structure and some PR pitch letters.
 Here’s our recommended pitch email structure.

 Now that you know how to write a PR pitch, let’s talk about how you can write an amazing one.
-Considering your product and its backstory are newsworthy, there are other small but significant elements that will make or break your pitch email.
+Considering your product and its backstory is newsworthy, other small but significant elements will make or break your pitch email.
 Here are 4 tips from our PR experts.

-After the reader is hooked from the subject line, it’s time for the first sentence to reel them in.
+After the subject line hooks your reader, it’s time for the first sentence to reel them in.
 This is where the reader decides if they will keep on reading further.
 You can ask a question, state a fact, offer a limited deal, etc. It all comes down to the tone of voice and audience-specific preferences.

 The last thing you want is for your PR pitch to come off as a scam.
 This is why you need to write in a professional manner.
 Write a proper greeting, pay attention to grammar, and avoid typos at all costs.